 After your call has been triaged you will be informed of what the next step is.
 This could include an emergency or non-emergency ambulance, referral to a G.P., other specialist service or advice to make own way to a treatment center or hospital.
 Some calls may be passed to a Clinical Supervisor for further remote triage or for telephone advice in order to ensure that the most appropriate response is arranged.

 If an ambulance is arranged and the incident is immediately life threatening (or if continued pre-arrival instructions are required) the call handler will remain on the line until help arrives.

 Unfortunately, we are unable to provide an estimated arrival time for non-emergency calls.
 Allocated ambulances can be diverted to patients where there is a more urgent clinical need or risk to life.
 This is a dynamic process as 999 calls are continually received.
 Regular contact from the clinical hub will be made to ensure that the clinical priority of your call is still appropriate to the patients’ needs so please try to keep the telephone line open so that we can call you back.

 Please be assured that we will provide assistance as soon as possible.
 If there is a change in the patient’s condition please call 999 for re-assessment.

 When we arrive

 If the patient is conveyed, we will need to take medications and up to date Medication Administration Records (MARs chart), relevant care plans and end of life documentation such as Treatment Escalation Plans (TEPs) and Do Not Attempt Resuscitation (DNAR) forms.
-SWASFT have created a template care home handover form which can be accessed here.
+SWASFT have created a template care home handover form.